 Find more from CUNY TV at https://tv.cuny.edu

-The Italian Diaspora Studies Summer Seminar™ is a three-week summer program that takes place at Roma Tre University from June 17-July 5, 2019.
+The Italian Diaspora Studies Summer Seminar™ is a three-week summer program that takes place at Roma Tre University from June 15-July 3, 2020.
 It is designed to introduce participants (doctoral students and professors) to cultural studies of the Italian Diaspora from a variety of academic perspectives and to foster development of individual projects responding to the materials covered in the series of seminars in literature, film, and the social sciences.
-All participants will engage in a special research project of their choice.
+All participants will engage in a special research project.

 Fellowships of $1,500 per participant are available.

 Cost of room, board (breakfast and lunch), and tuition (12 Roma Tre credit hours): $3,000.
 Air and ground travel are additional.
-Click here for the application form and click here for more information on the program schedule and faculty.
+Click here for the application form and check back later for more information on the program schedule and faculty.